-The Carbon Cycle: Reduce carbon emissions (NEW) Virtual Lab Simulation
+The Carbon Cycle: Reduce carbon emissions Virtual Lab

 Carbon is one of the main building blocks of life!
 In this simulation, you will learn all about the carbon cycle to help Farmer Greg understand the reason behind the corn shortage.
 He has been informed that it could be due to the effects of global warming from carbon emissions.
 You will learn about the importance of the carbon cycle and the negative impact of human emissions on the environment so you can help Farmer Greg with his problem.
 Will you be able to find a sustainable solution to reduce carbon emissions without having to sacrifice the modern lifestyle?

 Discover the complexity of the carbon cycle with our amazing interactive 2D minigame on our high-tech floating screen.
 One of the many benefits of learning in a virtual lab, you can take the lab anywhere you want – like a farm!

 Understand the importance of the carbon cycle in many life processes, such as photosynthesis and cellular respiration.
 Use your newfound knowledge of the carbon cycle to investigate the effects of global warming.
 Too much of anything is usually a bad thing – discover the wider impacts of excessive carbon emissions on the environment and how this can cause cascading effects to food production, wildlife and more.